and Independent Probing

 human-centered joy of life.

-Professor Wu is an嘗試者 (experimenter) and
+Professor Wu is a theorist, experimenter and

 practitioner of this philosophy.
 He was educated in Taiwan and taught